acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **What this accelerator tells you**: A structured summary of what happened during code conversion—including errors, warnings, and statistics—extracted from verbose log files.

 **Why it matters**: Conversion tools generate lengthy, technical log files that are difficult to review manually.
-This accelerator transforms those logs into organized Excel reports, making it easy to see how many files converted successfully, which ones failed, and what issues need attention.
+This accelerator **turns those scattered log messages into a focused, filterable report**, making it far easier to **pinpoint root causes** of failures and understand the overall health of your conversion pipeline.

 **How to use the output**: Use the Excel report in status meetings to show conversion progress.
 Filter by error type to prioritize fixes.
 Share with stakeholders to demonstrate quality metrics or identify blockers.
+Track conversion quality trends over time to support delivery pipelines with confidence.

 ---

 ### Purpose (Technical)

 Parses conversion log files generated during mainframe-to-target migrations and produces structured Excel reports.
-This helps teams quickly identify errors, warnings, and statistics without manually reading verbose logs.
+This **consolidates scattered diagnostic data** from verbose logs, helping teams quickly identify errors, warnings, and statistics without manual analysis.

 ### Submenu